Speri1009/de_assignment/README.md

 # Holidays and Location mapping

-This project fetches countries and holidays data from the website: https://holidayapi.com/ Kestra and postgres is used for this project
+This project fetches countries and holidays data from the website: https://holidayapi.com/ It uses **Kestra** for orchestration and **PostgreSQL** for storage.
-Each flow in Kestra is automated to run based on the schedule.
+Each Kestra flow is scheduled and automated.

 ## Features

-- The ingestion flows ingest all the data into mutiple tables
+- Ingests data into multiple tables using scheduled flows.
-- location_datamart flow inserts the final table that maps holidays with locations provided
+- `location_datamart` flow creates a final table that maps holidays to the specified locations.

 ## Installation